 Researching and choosing a VPN can feel complicated and overwhelming.
 There are a lot of things to look for – things like encryption strength, server distribution, logging policies, and the country-of-origin of the provider.
 All these things can affect speed and security in both direct and indirect ways – so you need to make your choice carefully.

 We didn’t choose those examples by random, either — Private Internet Access has had issues with each of them.
 With that in mind, we used the following things as benchmarks to give you a list of the best alternatives to PIA:

 - Fast speeds – VPNs slow your internet down.
-But these VPNs minimize that, so you can still download and stream quickly.
+But these VPNs minimize lag, so you can still download and stream quickly.

-- Privacy + Security –Having strong encryption and privacy policies are must-haves in a VPN.
+- Privacy + Security – Having strong encryption and privacy policies, plus features like DNS leak checks are must-haves in a VPN.